about

 Bebonkwe studied fine arts in London (UK) and Toronto (Canada), as well as apprenticing in traditional First Nations art forms and cultural/ceremonial practices with highly respected artists, elders and medicine people.
 She has received project awards from the Canada Council for the Arts, the Ontario Arts Council, the Alberta Foundation for the Arts, First Peoples Fund and the Foundation for Contemporary Arts.
 She is a recipient of the prestigious Chalmer’s Arts Fellowship and has participated in a number of reputed artist residencies.
 She has also been a provincial and federal level arts funding juror, and worked in First Nations Cultural advisory and educational roles for art institiutions and exhibitions.
 Her work has been exhibited, screened, and performed internationally.

-Bebonkwe’s trailblazing 37 year practice employs and entwines the creative genres, iconography, technology, and languages of both Indigenous and Western creative traditions and genres, always maintaining a foundation of ancient First Nations paradigm, perspective, and connection, while pushing the boundaries of Contemporary Western arts practices.
-Numerous signature elements of her practice have now been appropriated and remixed by contemporary Native and Eco arts peers, some now becoming common practices within these milieus.
+Bebonkwe’s trailblazing 38 year practice employs and entwines the creative genres, iconography, technology, and languages of both Indigenous and Western creative traditions and genres, always maintaining a foundation of ancient First Nations paradigm, perspective, and connection, while pushing the boundaries of Contemporary Western arts practices.
+Numerous signature elements of her practice have now been appropriated and remixed by contemporary Native and Eco arts peers (often in unsanctioned ways), some now becoming common practices within these milieus.

 Bebonkwe (Beh-bone-kway) means Winter in Anishnawbe